Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Singlet gluon structure in Yang-Mills theory

-Note that our conclusion on the existence of a Weyl singlet gluon field in the pure Yang-Mills theory is indirectly confirmed by the vacuum structure of the one-loop quantum effective potential, where the Weyl symmetric effective potential has a unique absolute vacuum when the constant Abelian field strengths $H_{\mu\nu}^3$ and $H_{\mu\nu}^8$ are equaled by module \cite{plb2023}.
+Note that our conclusion on the existence of a Weyl singlet gluon field in the pure Yang-Mills theory is indirectly confirmed by the vacuum structure of the one-loop quantum effective potential which has a unique absolute vacuum when the constant Abelian field strengths $H_{\mu\nu}^3$ and $H_{\mu\nu}^8$ are equaled by module \cite{plb2023}.

-We conclude, even though the vector representation $\Gamma_2$ is irreducible, in a case, when Abelian fields satisfy the constraint (\ref{constr1}) the system of vectors $\vA_\mu^p$ is symmetric under transformations of the symmetry group representation of the Weyl group leaving the field $A_\mu^3=A_\mu^8$ as an invariant element which represents a singlet gluon.
-In the next section we will construct a Weyl singlet ansatz in a pure $SU(4)$ Yang-Mills theory, and show that ansatz contains a generalized constraint for three Abelian fields $A_\mu^3, A_\mu^8, A_\mu^{15}$ corresponding to the Cartan subalgebra of $SU(4)$.

-The existence of a non-trivial singlet Weyl group representation is a remarkable feature of the Weyl group, which is a small finite subgroup of $SU(3)$.
-However, the Weyl group inherits properties of the whole non-Abelian group and provides the existence of a non-degenerate color invariant vacuum which explains the origin of the color confinement, as it has been supposed in old 1980s by Wilson, Kogut and Susskind \cite{wilson1974,kogut1975}.\\